Aboubakar scores twice as Porto wins 3-0 at Monaco | FOX Sports

 Aboubakar scores twice as Porto wins 3-0 at Monaco

-MONACO (AP) Vincent Aboubakar scored twice as Monaco slumped to a 3-0 home loss against Porto in their Champions League Group G match on Tuesday.
+MONACO (AP) Monaco was taught a lesson in counterattacking football by Porto in their Champions League match on Tuesday and slumped to a 3-0 home loss after Vincent Aboubakar scored twice.

 Monaco, which reached the semifinals last year and was runner-up to Porto in the 2004 final, has just one point from two matches.
-Porto secured its first win in the group following an opening loss to Besiktas.
+Porto secured its first win in Group G following an opening loss to Besiktas.

 Monaco dominated early proceedings but lacked a cutting edge in the first half against a Porto side that defended extremely well.
 The hosts were punished near the half-hour mark for sloppy defending and Aboubakar made it 2-0 in the 69th minute on the break.